treyhunner/django-relatives/docs/index.rst

 django-relatives
 ================

-django-relatives provides various utilites that allow easily linking to related objects in the Django admin site.
+django-relatives provides various utilites that make it easy to link related objects in the Django admin site.

 Contents: